maxtkc/mvths-wiki/docs/018-resistors-and-leds.rst

    exact voltage across the resistor.
 2. Use Ohm’s law to determine the correct resistor value for the target current you are trying to achieve in the circuit.
 3. Complete the following table in your notebook.
+NOTE: The circuit must supply enough voltage to drive the LED forward.
+If it does not, indicate that in your notebook.

 .. list-table:: Resistor Selection
    :widths: 25 25 50 50